common name: scentless plant bugs

-In most instances, no attempts to control Jadera spp. are necessary.
+In most instances, Jadera spp. control is necessary.
 Documentation is lacking as far as this being a plant pest of any consequence.
 A small concentration on a plant often can be destroyed by hand collecting.
 If the bugs are a nuisance in lawns or playgrounds, raking to remove the seeds that the bugs are feeding on should be helpful.
 If non-chemical methods are not practical, consult your local office of the Cooperative Extension Service for insecticide recommendations.

 - Blatchley WS.
 1926.
 Heteroptera or true bugs of eastern North America with especial reference to the faunas of Indiana and Florida.
 Nature Publishing Company, Indianapolis, IN.
 1116 p.